Captive-Studio/quizzy/README.md

 Build-in quiz module.

-Ready to use with Rails 4, find the "Rails3" tag for Rails3.
+Ready to use with Rails 4, find the "Rails3" tag for Rails3 or "Rails5" tag for Rails5.

 ## Installation